 After Prohibition was repealed, it was left up to the states to decide how to govern alcohol consumption.
 Most states made 21 the legal drinking age, although a handful required drinkers to be only 18.
 No national drinking age existed until 1984, when the National Minimum Drinking Age Act was passed.
 One major catalyst behind the creation of this law was the increase in deaths related to drunk driving.

-The 1980s and '90s saw a major movement to decrease drunk driving -- Candy Lightner founded Mothers Against Drunk Driving (MADD) after a drunk driver fatally hit her daughter in 1980.
+The 1980s and '90s saw a major movement to decrease drunk driving — Candy Lightner founded Mothers Against Drunk Driving (MADD) after a drunk driver fatally hit her daughter in 1980.
 Since then, alcohol-related driving fatalities have decreased substantially.
 In 1982, 60 percent of automobile-related fatalities involved alcohol.
-By 2005, that number had dropped to 39 percent [source: Alcohol Alert].
+By 2017, that number had dropped to 29 percent.

 Despite the national repeal on Prohibition, hundreds of counties in the United States enforce "dry" laws.
 These laws typically ban the manufacture and sale but not consumption.